veraison/docs/api/well-known/README.md

 * The public key used to verify the Attestation Result;
 * The allowed media types for attestation evidence;
-* The version of the verification service.
+* The version of the verification service;
+* The current operational state of the service;
+* The exposed API endpoints and the corresponding URLs (relative to the base URL).

 ### Querying information about the Verification service